isabella-coimbra/kubernetes/README.md

 For enable Container Registry API the link of documentaion: https://console.developers.google.com/apis/api/containerregistry.googleapis.com/overview

+## Enable Kubernetes Engine API

+Builds and manages container-based applications.

+For enable Kubernetes Engine API the link of documentaion: https://cloud.google.com/kubernetes-engine/docs/reference/rest

 ## Terraform
 In the folder to the repositorie we need to run the command:

 ``` ssh
 terraform init